-This summer school is dedsigned for students at undergraduate, graduate and post-graduate level, professionals interested in or involved in urbanism and health.
+This summer school is designed for students at undergraduate, graduate and post-graduate level, professionals interested in or involved in urbanism and health.

-The topic, health promotion by interventions in urban space, design and society, is multidisciplinary almost by default.
-The target groups reflect this: we are open to all students who wish to explore the intersections between public health, architecture and urbanism, and governance.
-Participants may have different backgrounds, ranging from architectural and urban history, cultural history, cultural and social geography, urban studies, public health, medical sciences, urban governance, architectural and urban design, to landscape architecture.
+The topic, health promotion by architectural and urban interventions, is multidisciplinary almost by default.
+The target groups reflect this: students who wish to explore the crossroads between public health, architecture and urbanism, and governance are likely to have different backgrounds: architectural and urban history, urban history, cultural history, urban studies, public health, medical sciences, urban governance, architectural and urban design.

 - Critically assess the ways in which (local) authorities have developed strategies to promote (public) health since the late 19th century

 - Distinguish between a variety of health promotion strategies through time and space

 - Analyse the impact and effectiveness of (public) health policies, past and present